INTENT – The Science Curriculum

 IMPLEMENTATION – Rationale

 We want our children to love Science!
 As a result, we place a high level importance on the subject.
-All children from Year 1 – Year 6 are taught by a science specialist teacher, who is also our science leader.
-Children are taught science in smaller groups.
 The long term plan for science allows children to gain a greater depth of knowledge over time.
 At the start of the topic teachers make explicit links where the children have covered that topic before; drawing on our curriculum progression document.
 Teachers use low-stakes quizzes and check-ins to ensure facts are kept in the long term memory.

 Scientific enquiry skills are developed throughout the units.
 We are committed to ensuring that science is as hands-on and interactive as possible; as such lots of resources are new and suitable for purpose.
 We have developed characters to link with the key scientific enquiry skills – these are displayed in every classroom and referred to explicitly when a particular scientific enquiry skill is taught.
 This continuation of skills means that children are able to build upon the use of them in each session.